| Title: | Genetic Algorithm and Particle Swarm Optimization |

 hybrid.prob |

-probability of generating the hybrids each iteration. |
+probability of generating hybrids each iteration. |

 hybrid.opt.par |